Processing the Input (keyboard, mouse). Intersections

 {

-// initializing a bounding box with a size of 3 units located at the World origin
+// initializing a bounding box with a size of 3 units, located at the World's origin

 listNodes(nodes, "bounding box");

-// initializing a bounding sphere with a radius of 3 units at the coordinate origin
+// initializing a bounding sphere with a radius of 3 units, located at the World's origin

 listNodes(nodes, "bounding sphere");